welgene/plp_python/README.md

 ## Description

-This project is a straightforward implementation of a calculator that performs basic arithmetic operations:
+This project is a straightforward implementation of a calculator that performs basic arithmetic operations.
+It uses Python's `match` statement (available in Python 3.10 and newer) to handle the different operations and includes error handling for invalid inputs.

+## Features
 - Addition (`+`)
 - Subtraction (`-`)
 - Multiplication (`*`)
 - Division (`/`)

-It uses Python's `match` statement (available in Python 3.10 and newer) to handle the different operations.
+- Graceful error handling for non-numeric inputs and division by zero.

 ## Requirements